yuyuyoyoga/NYU_Python_Class/readme.md

-Assignment #4
-Total Points: 100
-Below is a simple implementation of a blockchain called PandasChain.
+This is a simple implementation of a blockchain called PandasChain.
 This blockchain stores transactions in pandas DataFrames (in-memory) and does not write to disk.
 The following are the components of this chain:
 1. Transaction - A transaction is an exchange of Pandas coins between two parties.
 In the case of our blockchain, a transaction consists of: